XIV: Saa paper: Robust and significant

 Economic growth from ancient roots

 THIS CRAFT is more than tradition—it’s a thriving industry.
-I visited a mid-sized factory in San Patong District in January 2025.
-Its owners told us much of their products are now exported to China, where there is a ready market to turn the paper into crafts and other paper-based products.
-Showing us around, they said the industry provides valuable employment opportunities especially in the rural area like theirs, while supporting sustainable forestry practices.
-Many of their workers are locals, however, increasingly they are from the Myanmarese community.
+I visited a mid-sized factory in the San Patong District in January 2025.
+Its owners told us that many of their products are now exported to China, where there is a ready market to turn the paper into crafts and other paper-based products.
+Showing us around, they explained that the industry offers valuable employment opportunities, particularly in rural areas like theirs, while promoting sustainable forestry practices.
+Many of their workers are locals; however, they are increasingly coming from the Myanmar community.

 Deeply rooted in socio-ecology